damontic/hello-hippo-iac-cicd/README.md

 - SAM

 All of these ways to deploy applications are fascinating.
 To select two of them, I focused on their needs.
 We want: `changes to HTML should cause redeployment`.
 I decided to create a simple application in Golang that contains both a front end and a back end.
 I want to reuse the same application in both selected solutions, and this meant that the best choices are:
-- ECS
 - App runner
 - Lightsail

-I chose these three mainly because I want to use Docker and provide a simple service that serves static content and an API.
-Although I have never used App Runner or Lightsail, I will try to set up one.
+I chose these two mainly because I want to use Docker and provide a simple service that serves static content and an API.
+Although I have never used App Runner or Lightsail, I will try to set them up.

-ECS is a service I have used before using Terraform, and given that I have administrator access, I should not have any problems.
-HelloHippo uses Fargate, but I will create my own EC2 machines for this exercise.
+ECS is a service I have used before using Terraform.
+Given that this is an opportunity for me to learn new AWS services, I decided not to go with ECS this time and I decided to focus on App Runner and LightSail.
+If I have issues with any of those two, I will implement a solution using ECS.

-In any of these services, any update to the application code will generate a new version of the Docker image.
-This way, we will cover the requirement: `changes to HTML should cause redeployment.`.

 Lambda functions support running a Docker container on every request.
 However, it is incompatible with long-running processes like the one I created for this assignment.
 For similar reasons, SAM won't be used in this case either.

 I decided not to use EKS because Kubernetes is a black box.
 I know and have managed it, but it may be too much for this simple scenario.

-I decided not to use S3 or Lambda Functions, given that I want to work around a simple Golang server application that can be containerized, and none of those two services are compatible with Docker.
+I decided not to use S3 given that I want to work around a simple Golang server application that can be containerized, and S3 will only allow me to use static sites with static resources.

 I decided not to use Amplify because it is tied to Typescript applications and incompatible with containers.